-SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders of Standard Lithium Ltd. of a Class Action Lawsuit and a Lead Plaintiff Deadline of March 28, 2022 - (NYSE: SLI)
+SHAREHOLDER ALERT: The Gross Law Firm Notifies Shareholders Of Standard Lithium Ltd. Of A Class Action Lawsuit And A Lead Plaintiff Deadline Of March 28, 2022 - (NYSE: SLI)

-NEW YORK, March 9, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice on behalf of shareholders of Standard Lithium Ltd..
+NEW YORK, March 16, 2022 /PRNewswire/ -- The Gross Law Firm issues the following notice to shareholders of Standard Lithium Ltd..

 Shareholders who purchased shares of SLI during the class period listed are encouraged to contact the firm regarding possible lead plaintiff appointment.
 Appointment as lead plaintiff is not required to partake in any recovery.